 Alphonse was deployed during the Gulf War and has served on several other missions during his career – both overseas at home in Canada.
 His work onboard HMCS Preserver, HMCS Protecteur, HMCS Terra Nova, HMCS Fredericton and HMCS St. John’s took him on multiple tours.
 Alphonse notes supporting humanitarian missions, including providing relief after hurricane Andrew, also serving in shore units FMF Cape Breton and at the Canadian Forces Leadership and Recruit School.
 Alphonse retired at the rank of Petty Officer 2nd Class.

 “I served because I wanted to make a difference and belong to something special,” he says.
 “I chose the Navy because I had a calling to the sea.”

-Originally from Sudbury, Ontario Colin joined the JDI IT team in 2011, and later began his role with the CSC team in August of 2020.
-A specialist in defence IT systems, Colin began military service in the Canadian Armed Forces in 1985, when at the age of 17 he joined the 1st Hussars Primary Reserve Armoured Reconnaissance Regiment unit in Sarnia, Ontario.
+Originally from Sudbury, Ontario, Stephane joined the JDI IT team in 2011 and later began his role with the CSC team in August of 2020.
+A specialist in defence IT systems, he began military service in the Canadian Armed Forces in 1985, when at the age of 17 he joined the 1st Hussars Primary Reserve Armoured Reconnaissance Regiment unit in Sarnia, Ontario.

-When asked why he gave his service Colin said, “I served for my family.”
+When asked why he gave his service Stephane said, “I served for my family.”